-Under the terms of the securities, the calculation agent will be required to exercise discretion under certain circumstances, including (i) determining whether a market disruption event or a commodity hedging disruption event has occurred; (ii) if the valuation date is a disrupted day, determining whether to postpone the valuation date; (iii) if the valuation date is a disrupted day and the valuation date is not postponed, determining the closing level of the underlying index on that day; (iv) if a commodity hedging disruption event occurs, determining the early redemption amount; (v) if the underlying index is discontinued, selecting a successor index; and (vi) in the event of certain changes in the way the underlying index is calculated, performing an alternative calculation of the level of the underlying index.
+Under the terms of the securities, the calculation agent will be required to exercise discretion under certain circumstances, including (i) determining whether a market disruption event or a commodity hedging disruption event has occurred; (ii) if a market disruption event occurs on the valuation date, performing the alternative calculation of the final index level described above; (iii) if a commodity hedging disruption event occurs, determining the early redemption amount; (iv) if the underlying index is discontinued, selecting a successor index; and (v) in the event of certain changes in the way the underlying index is calculated, performing an alternative calculation of the level of the underlying index.
 In exercising this discretion, the calculation agent will be required to act in good faith and in a commercially reasonable manner, but it may take into account any factors it deems relevant, including, without limitation, whether the applicable event materially interfered with our or our affiliates' ability to adjust or unwind all or a material portion of any hedge with respect to the securities.